JohnnyBonk/bookie/README.md

 4. Click "Load unpacked" and select the extension directory

-5. The Full Bookmark Folders icon will appear in your Chrome toolbar
+5. The Bookie icon will appear in your Chrome toolbar

 ## Usage